 Exporting to India: The Opportunities

 In many situations, the potential rewards of exporting to India outweigh any challenges exporters may face.
 Exporters should identify and cultivate business opportunities while building a strategy to minimize the risks.

-DECs across the U.S. help exporters by supporting trade and services that strengthen individual companies, stimulate U.S. economic growth, and create jobs.
-DEC members also serve as mentors to new exporters and provide advice to small companies interested in exporting to India.
+DECs across the country can help exporters by supporting trade and services that strengthen individual companies, stimulate U.S. economic growth and create jobs.
+DEC members also serve as mentors to new exporters and can provide advice to smaller companies.

-Sponsored by state and local trade offices as well as commercial service offices, trade missions are a great way to meet new business contacts and network.
+Sponsored by state and local trade offices as well as commercial service offices, trade missions are a great way to get introduced to and network with contacts.
+Check into them.

-The ITA is an excellent resource to help you combat trade problems.
-ITA staff members are experts in advocating for U.S. businesses of all sizes.
-They customize their services to help solve trade dilemmas as efficiently as possible.
-The ITA makes it easy to report a trade barrier, even allowing you submit your report online.
+The ITA is an excellent resource to help you combat problems.
+Staff at the ITA are resident experts in advocating for U.S. businesses of all sizes, customizing their services to help solve your trade dilemmas as efficiently as possible.
+If you find yourself caught in an unfair international trade situation, the ITA is a valuable resource that can expeditiously help you understand and solve your problems.
+The ITA makes it easy to report a problem, allowing you to submit your report online.

 U.S.-India Chambers of Commerce

-Chambers of commerce may be resource when exporting to India.
-You can learn more about various chambers and how they can help smooth the way for your export activities in our article, The Chamber of Commerce Role in Exporting.
+Chambers of commerce may be a way to help you when exporting to India.
+You can learn more about various chambers in our article, The Chamber of Commerce Role in Exporting.